Direct S3 Uploads vs Proxy Uploads: Performance Benchmarks & Implementation Guide

 Diagnostic Checklist:

-• Verify Lambda /tmp capacity limits (512MB default).
-Stream large payloads to /dev/null if only signature bytes are required.
+• Verify Lambda /tmp capacity limits (512MB default by default, configurable up to 10GB).
+Stream large payloads when only signature bytes are required β€” fetch Range: bytes=0-8191 instead of the full object.

 • Monitor IteratorAge on SQS to detect consumer lag during upload spikes.